-Areas of Improvement Key Question 7 How well do we support children and young people's rights and wellbeing?

-1. To support young people to experience high quality, compassionate and nurturing relationships, the provider should further promote positive peer relationships within the house.
-The provider should also promote consistency in care approaches from all staff which has a strong emphasis on traumainformed practice.
+Areas of Improvement Key Question 7 How well do we support children and young people's rights and wellbeing? o promote consistency in care ap ationships, the provider should further promote positive peer proaches from all staff which has a strong emphasis on trauma- ndards (HSCS) which state that: 'I am supported to be emotionally resilient, have a stron address any experiences of trauma or neglect' (HSCS vellbeing, and

-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

-'I am supported to be emotionally resilient, have a strong sense of my own identity and wellbeing, and address any experiences of trauma or neglect' (HSCS 1.29).

 Action Planned Timescale Who is Responsible Outcome The Care team have attended nurture training which has been implemented into daily practices.
 This will further be developed with the team through discussions of the nurture principle relating to young people at team meetings, supervisions and continued role modelling from the management team.
-October 2022 House manager, SRPs and care team Service manager Complete Nurture at night training to be given to nightshift teams and support to develop and implement trauma informed practice March 2023 House management team Assistant service manager Marie Duncan February 2023 dates scheduled 3.
+October 2022 House manager, SRPs and care team Service manager Complete 2.
+Nurture at night training to be given to nightshift teams and support to develop and implement trauma informed practice March 2023 House management team Assistant service manager Marie Duncan February 2023 dates scheduled 3.
 The management team will attend nurture leadership training to be supported to implement the nurture framework with the house and development of the care team with support from educational psychologists February 2023 Management team Completed 4.
 The young people continue to be supported with peer relationships with the care team by organising fun activities, holidays and social activities.
-This will be organised with the young people and organised to support healthy and nurturing relationships Currently in place Monitoring and reviewing monthly Care team, house management team Completed 5.
-The young people will continue to have together time with the care team to build on relationships Currently in place Reviewed by management team monthly Care team, management team 6.
-The young people have requested to continue young people's meetings as this is a safe space to discuss issues with each other and the care team.
+This will be organised with the young people and organised to support healthy and nurturing relationships Currently in place Monitoring and reviewing monthly Care team, house management team Completed The young people will continue to have together time with the care team to build on relationships Currently in place Reviewed by management team monthly Care team, management team The young people have requested to continue young people's meetings as this is a safe space to discuss issues with each other and the care team.
 Currently in place fortnightly Care team, management team Completed